diegoami/DA_ML_Capstone/solutions.md

 | |weighted avg  |      0.99|    0.98|      0.98|  45710|

 which is a much better result than the first run.
 I decided that I could keep this model.
-I describe the third and the last iteration in the "Result" chapter
+I describe the third and the last iteration in the "Result" chapter.
-.

 ## IMPLEMENTATION

 I set up scripts and notebooks so that they would work both locally and on Sagemaker.